-- Formal reviews take place three times a year, however review is ongoing - Children's progress is formally discussed with the Headteacher each half term - Children's progress is monitored by the SENCO. - The Educational Psychologist reviews priorities at least twice a year - Children with enhanced provision are reviewed at least once per year

-• Children with an EHCP will have an annual review in addition to the above.
+- Formal reviews take place three times a year, however review is ongoing - Children's progress is formally discussed with the Headteacher each half term - Children's progress is monitored by the SENCO. - Children with an EHCP will have an annual review in addition to the above.
 This review can be brought forward if necessary